OPUS4/opus4-bibtex/README.md

 custom mappings and interpretations of the fields in the specific file.
 We are currently things about ways to provide this functionality.

+## Requirements

+For processing of special characters the *pandoc* tool is needed by the BibTeX parser.
+In Ubuntu it can be installed using ´apt-get´.

+´´´
+$ sudo apt-get install pandoc
+´´´